 Ontario lacks sufficient qualified autism service providers:

-FAO estimates: Provider capacity must triple to meet current demand.
+Based on FAO data: Provider capacity must triple to meet current demand.

 The OAP invitation system creates access barriers: